Categories

 If you often feel on edge, try tracking how you feel after your daily brew.

-Jitters, insomnia, headaches, or spiraling thoughts — they could be side effects and signs of a caffeine sensitivity.
+Jitters, insomnia, headaches, or spiraling thoughts could be side effects and signs of a caffeine sensitivity.

 Just the other day my colleague told me that the one time they stopped biting their nails is when they worked abroad where coffee was scarce.